- Prestigious Photography Competitions for High School Students - August 20, 2017

 As you go about this work, be mindful of the course’s guidelines for group work and study.
 You may even want to meet with the teacher to get some clarification around the extent of collaboration allowed to ensure that you don’t cross any ethical lines into cheating.

-For more information about leading a study-oriented club, check out CollegeVine’s How to Organize a Study Session.
+For more information about leading a study-oriented club, check out the CollegeVine blog post How to Organize a High School Study Session.

 Activity clubs generally are formed around common interests and provide you the opportunity to participate in a mutually enjoyable activity with like-minded peers.
 For example, you could start a board games club, a gardening club, or a knitting club.